patheloper/pathetic/README.md

 # Path-eticAPI

-A Simple and intuitive 1.8-1.19 pathfinding API for Spigot & Paper plugins
+A simple and intuitive 1.8-1.19 A* pathfinding API for Spigot & Paper plugins

 ### Shade it in
 #### Maven